Transforming Fiduciary Decision-Making to Reduce Governance Risk

 • Economic policies that ratchet up the divide between rich and poor

-• First nuclear use, intentional, accidental or false flag
+• First nuclear weapon use, intentional, accidental or false flag

 • Cycles of disinformation causing political polarisation